leenyburger/sfu_landing_page_jekyll/_posts/2021-09-07-easy-react-file-upload-with-simple-file-upload-the-complete-guide.md

 ## Setting up the Project

-<p align="justify">We're going to keep this pretty barebones.
-We'll write some CSS, but the main feature we'll be focusing on is how simple it is to get the Simple File Uploader into your project and working!</p>
+We're going to keep this pretty barebones.
+We'll write some CSS, but the main feature we'll be focusing on is how simple it is to get the Simple File Uploader into your project and working!

-<p align="justify">I have a folder on my desktop where I keep all of my projects, so we'll start by cd-ing into that directory and running <i><mark style="background-color: lightgrey">npx create-react-app simple-file-uploader</mark></i> in the terminal.</p>
+I have a folder on my desktop where I keep all of my projects, so we'll start by cd-ing into that directory and running <i><mark style="background-color: lightgrey">npx create-react-app simple-file-uploader</mark></i> in the terminal.

-<p align="justify">From there we're going to install Simple File Upload.
-They have a React package for it, so we'll just <i><mark style="background-color: lightgrey">npm install react-simple-file-upload</mark></i>, and voila- we have it ready to use.</p>
+From there we're going to install Simple File Upload.
+They have a React package for it, so we'll just <i><mark style="background-color: lightgrey">npm install react-simple-file-upload</mark></i>, and voila- we have it ready to use.

-<p align="justify">Simple File Upload is a paid solution, so you'll have to create an account and get an API key- which we'll use later in the project.
-Once we have all of that ready then we can jump into the code!</p>
+Simple File Upload is a paid solution, so you'll have to create an account and get an API key- which we'll use later in the project.
+Once we have all of that ready then we can jump into the code!

-<p align="justify">Now let's get our local server running.
+Now let's get our local server running.
 In your terminal you want to <i><mark style="background-color: lightgrey">cd YOUR_PROJECT_NAME</mark></i> and then run <i><mark style="background-color: lightgrey">npm run start</mark></i>.
 Boom!
-Let's go!</p>
+Let's go!

 ### Summary: